Understanding Food Cravings: 6 Key Reasons Explained

 A trigger is something that sets off a craving or a binge.

-For some people, it might be the smell of baking cookies that sets off more food cravings.
+For some people, the smell of baking cookies might set off more food cravings.

 Other people might be triggered by their favorite TV show.

-If you are trying to overcome your craving for food, it is important to become aware of your triggers and avoid them if possible.
+To overcome your food cravings, you must become aware of your triggers and avoid them if possible.

-One very common food cravings trigger is “Netflix and Chill”.
+One widespread food craving trigger is “Netflix and Chill.”

-You know, when you’re mindlessly scrolling through Netflix and you see your favorite show come up.
+You know, when you’re mindlessly scrolling through Netflix, and you see your favorite show coming up.

-You think to yourself “I’ll just watch one episode” but before you know it, a bag of popcorn is in your hands and you’re chowing down.
+You think, “I’ll just watch one episode,” but before you know it, a bag of popcorn is in your hands, and you’re chowing down.

 Another common trigger is being around other people who are eating.

-One way to avoid this trigger is by not being around food when you’re hungry.
+One way to avoid this trigger is by not being around food when hungry.

-These are just a few examples of triggers that can set off a craving for food.
+These are just a few triggers that can trigger a craving for food.

 By becoming aware of your triggers, you can avoid them and hopefully overcome your food cravings for good!